-All loans, investments and short term deposits held by the Association are classified as basic financial instruments in accordance with FRS 102.
+All loans, investments and short term deposits held by the Association, with the exception of the Cancellable embedded option arrangements detailed below, are classified as basic financial instruments in accordance with FRS 102.
 These instruments are initially recorded at the transaction price less any transaction costs (historical cost), FRS 102 requires that basic financial instruments are subsequently measured at amortised cost, however the Association has calculated that the difference between the historical cost and amortised cost basis is not material and so these financial instrument are stated on the balance sheet at historical cost.
 Loans and investments that are payable or receivable within one year are not discounted.